 Electrical Cable Injection Project

-The City of Naperville’s Department of Public Utilities – Electric will begin a project to upgrade the aging electrical cable in several subdivisions.
-The work is scheduled to begin Monday, August 15 and will continue for the next six to eight weeks pending weather or unforeseen circumstances.
+The City of Naperville’s Department of Public Utilities – Electric will continue a project to upgrade the aging electrical cable in several subdivisions.
+The work is scheduled to begin January 24 and will continue through the spring, pending weather or unforeseen circumstances.

 The Electric Utility is working with a company called Novinium that will test and fill the cracks, which have developed over time in the protective insulation of underground electrical cables.
 This injection process will extend the life of the cable for a minimum of 20 years and will help prevent future cable failures and power outages.
 It is a cost-effective measure in maintaining the reliability and longevity of the underground electrical system.